psrenergy/ncp-release-notes/docs/home.md

 * Extended some model dimensions such as maximum number of circuits and buses.
 * Several improvements and new developments applied to Cloud Computing mode, such as Hadoop / Amazon Redshift integration and multi-scenarios graphing tool.
 * New output results file:
-  * Thermal generation marginal cost.
+  * Thermal generation marginal cost

 ## Corrections